-Changes in a client's investment objectives, cash flow needs, risk tolerance, or time horizon should be discussed with the client's intermediary.
-Such changes may lead to a decision to change the investment strategy model used to manage the client's assets.
+Changes in your investment objectives, cash flow needs, risk tolerance, or time horizon should be discussed with your chosen intermediary.
+Such changes may lead to a decision to change the investment strategy model used to manage your assets.

 In addition to the monthly statements and confirmations of transactions that clients receive from their broker-dealer or custodian, we make available reports summarizing account performance and balances.